GromovoiStanislav/NestJS_Files/README.md

 - Project_3 - Cloud-storage with Authentication and Swagger
 - Project_4 - File Upload to AWS S3 and DB (TypeORM)
 - Project_5 - File Upload and Type Validation (Authentication, Authorization, TypeORM, RxJS Observable)
+- Project_6 - Upload single and multiple files and Validation type of files